 - San Juan Mercado – Interesting and endless options of food.
-Outside features a variety of clothes and electronics vendors
+Outside features a variety of clothes and electronics vendors.
+Rougher part of CDMX.

 - Jamaica Mercado aka Flower Market – Come for flower displays galore and possibly a bouquet for that special someone.

-- La Merced Mercado – the largest and Moët diverse.
+- La Merced Mercado – Easily the largest and most diverse.
 One of the main spots for plethora’s of produce and anything else you can imagine.
 Don’t miss this spot**

 These are the must see neighborhoods & where most of the new hip activities take place.
 Both neighborhoods feature beautiful parks lined with lavender trees & a variety of lush verdant offerings.
 As expected, it is more expensive than other sections of the city but well worth a trip.
-I recommend basing yourself here for the trip.
+I recommend basing yourself here for your time here.

 My favorite part of Mexico City is definitely Coyoacán.
 Situated about 15 minutes south of the Heart of the city via train, this haven deserves at least 1 whole day even more for those who don’t move as fast with their travels.
 Picture quaint, colorful homes.
 Tree lined streets and some lively markets.
 This happened to be my 2nd favorite favorite market in all of Mexico City specifically for the Tostada part of the market.
 (Pictures coming)